limorahuvi/FastLane/README.md

 2. Outside of directory */Fastlane* , create directory named */sources* and locate all files in it.
 3. Open terminal in the project directory and run the command:
   `sbt run`
-4. When server started, open chrome @ http://localhost:9000
+4. When server started, open chrome or firefox @ http://localhost:9000

 ## Testing